Jon Guerra

-Jonathan Guerra is an American devotional music singer-songwriter.
+Jonathan Allen Guerra is an American devotional music singer-songwriter.
 His first record label release was an extended play, Glass, released in 2014 by Essential Records (Sony).
 His first record label studio album, Little Songs, was released in 2015 through Essential Records.
-His second release, Keeper of Days, was released in 2020.
-His third studio album of devotional music, Ordinary Ways, was released in 2023.
-He has also recorded for film.
+His studio albums of devotional music include Keeper of Days (2020), Ordinary Ways (2023), and Jesus (2025).
+He has also recorded for film, including Terrence Malick's A Hidden Life (2019).

 Early life

 Guerra was born Jonathan Allen Guerra, in Whittier, California in September 1985.
 Guerra's father is Alberto Guerra and mother is Monica Guerra (née, Barrionuevo), who were married in 1980 in Harris County, Texas in the City of Houston.
 His parents moved to the Los Angeles area in California, where Jon was born.
 After Jon's birth, they moved to Houston, where he grew up until he was twelve years old.
 His parents then settled in Wheaton, Illinois.
 Jon then moved to Chicago, Illinois.